-It is not necessary for US Citizens and UK Citizens to apply for a visa to come to South Africa for iXperience.
-If you're a national of one of these counties, you can stay in South Africa for up to 90 days without a visa.
+US Citizens and UK Citizens do not need to apply for a visa to come to South Africa for iXperience.
+If you're a US or UK national, you can stay in South Africa for up to 90 days without a visa.

 If you aren't a US or UK citizen, please click here to visit the Visa South Africa website and check your country’s visa exemption status.

 We will provide you with all the documents you need to apply for your visitors’/tourist visa to SA.
 These documents include: the formal acceptance letter, the iX program description letter, the Letter of Accommodation and a copy of Tyler's ID and Passport as supporting documentation.
 These documents are all specifically designed to help you get your visa approved with ease and should be taken to the embassy when you apply.
 When requesting the above mentioned documents, please also send through your flight details so that we can include those dates on the specific documents.

 iXperience is perfectly legal on a normal tourist visa.
 (Trust us, we checked).
 However, we find our programme tends to perplex staff at embassies and the border, so to avoid complexity and delays in the visa process we encourage our students to describe our program as an educational tour experience primarily focused on exploring Cape Town and learning new skills, and void the words “internship”, “work”, and “employment” entirely.